35-37 Leon Street

 360 Huntington Avenue

 - MEd in Higher Education and Student Affairs, Salem State University

 - BS in Earth Sciences with a concentration in Geology, Bridgewater State University

-What are the brief specifics of your educational/career background?
+What are the brief specifics of your educational and professional background?

-Prior to my work at NECC, I served as a Senior Research Analyst in the Division of Strategic Planning, Institutional Effectiveness and Grants Development at MassBay Community College.
-At MassBay I was primarily responsible for the college’s research and reporting, and took on special projects including creating the Genzyme/Sanofi STEM Mentor Program and labor market research to support curriculum, program development and assessment.
-At MassBay I also served as an adjunct faculty instructor for the Social Media certificate program.
+Prior to my work at Northern Essex Community College, I served as a senior research analyst in the division of strategic planning, institutional effectiveness, and grants development at MassBay Community College.
+At MassBay, I was primarily responsible for the college’s research and reporting, and took on special projects including creating the Genzyme/Sanofi STEM Mentor Program and labor market research to support curriculum, program development, and assessment.
+I also served as an adjunct faculty instructor for the social media certificate program.

-I earned my M.Ed. in Higher Education and Student Affairs from Salem State University in 2014 and held fellowships at the university’s Enrollment Management/Early Alert, First-Year Experience services.
-Prior to graduate school, I worked as a first-year Resident Director at Saint Anselm College for 2 years.
-I earned my B.S. in Earth Sciences, with a concentration in Geology in 2010 from Bridgewater State University.
+I earned my MEd in Higher Education and Student Affairs from Salem State University in 2014 and held fellowships at the university’s enrollment management/early alert and first-year experience services.
+Prior to graduate school, I worked as a first-year resident director at Saint Anselm College for two years.

 What are the key aspects of your role at Northeastern?
-What do you enjoy most/find most interesting about what you do?
+What do you enjoy most about what you do?

 I am compelled by Northeastern’s vision to provide experiential learning opportunities that allow students to translate what they are learning in the classroom into practice.
 Through Northeastern’s co-op model, students participate in transformative experiences and graduate with practical industry knowledge.
-I see Northeastern’s approach as not only serving the student needs and employers, but Northeastern is also taking a lead in addressing the skill gap between education and workforce, and promoting economic development that goes well beyond just the Boston area.
+I see Northeastern’s approach as not only serving needs of students and employers, but taking a lead in addressing the skill gap between education and workforce, and promoting economic development that goes well beyond just the Boston area.